Wave-induced drift in third-order deep-water theory: Monochromatic waves

-It is worth noting that this system has only a tenuous connection to the linear (or weakly nonlinear) theory, but rather represents the link between Lagrangian and Eulerian descriptions of the fluid motion.
-For example, the idea that the free surface is always composed of the same fluid particles is only nearly satisfied (under the assumption of waves of small amplitude), so that the particle trajectory mapping only nearly describes the dynamics of particles on the surface (or any streamline).

-Given that we are dealing with linear theory, it seems simple enough to solve the system \eqref{eq:particle-trajectory-mapping}.
-It is an unwelcome surprise that inserting the linear potential yields a nonlinear system of differential equations
+known as the \textit{particle trajectory mapping}.
+It is worth noting that this system has only a tenuous connection to the linear (or, later, weakly nonlinear) theory, but instead attempts to restore the link between Lagrangian and Eulerian descriptions of the fluid motion.
+In addition, it is an unwelcome surprise that inserting the linear potential \eqref{eq:lin-solution} into \eqref{eq:particle-trajectory-mapping} yields a nonlinear system of differential equations

-While this system cannot be solved analytically it can be shown rigorously that its particle trajectories are not closed \citep{Constantin2008d}.
+While this system cannot be solved analytically it has been shown rigorously that its particle trajectories are not closed \citep{Constantin2008d}, implying the existence of a Lagrangian drift.
+The result is qualitative, and an analytical treatment that yields the drift quantitatively even in this simple case appears out of reach.

-In lieu of an analytical treatment, two alternatives remain: approximation or numerical solution.
-The former approach is found in most textbooks on water waves, and begins with a Taylor expansion of the fluid velocity field $(u,w)$ as
+In lieu of this, two alternatives remain: approximation or numerical solution.
+The former approach is found in most textbooks on water waves, and begins with a Taylor expansion of the fluid velocity field about an initial position $\vec{x}_0=(x_0,z_0)$.
+Keeping only the lowest order terms in the Taylor expansion yields, upon integration, the circular particle trajectories first found by Green in 1839 \citep{Craik2004}, for which it is clear that $u_E=u_L=0$ and so that $T_E = T_L = 2\pi/\omega.$ Inserting that solution into the second-order Taylor expansion yields another explicit system of ODEs